hande-sevgi/hande-sevgi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a linguist working on sign language morphology and event modification from cross-linguistic and cross-modal perspectives.
 I hold a Ph.D. in Linguistics from Harvard University.
-My research examines how manner information is encoded across sign languages, spoken languages, and gesture, and what this reveals about the structure of human language.
+My research examines how events are encoded across sign languages, spoken languages, and gesture, and what this reveals about the structure of human language.

 A central goal of my work is to understand how modality shapes linguistic representation and interpretation.
 By bringing together evidence from experimental semantics, syntax, and multimodal communication, I examine how event components are expressed, constrained, and interpreted across different linguistic systems.
 Sign languages play a crucial role in this research, as they offer a unique perspective on the interaction between iconicity, compositionality, and grammatical structure.